 This chapter provides step-by-step instructions for performing basic postprocessing operations - especially those relevant to non-linear dynamics (e.g. crash) analysis.
-Unlike the two previous datasets, the data used here is transient - it varies over time.
+Unlike the two previous datasets, the data used here is transient - the model variables vary over time.
 EnSight provides a wide range of features for postprocessing and animating transient data.